0cjs/sedoc/ee/logic.md

     RC65C02     │ CMOS │  0.4           │  2.4      -            │
     SN74LS138   │  LS  │  0.5           │  2.7     3.4           │
     SN74HC138   │  HC  │          1.35  │                  3.15  │

+It appears that LS driving HC is not within minimum specs, but would work if the LS chip has "typical" output specs. (per AN-368, below, "...in an actual application the TTL output will pull-up probably to about VCC minus 2 diode voltages, and HC will accept voltages as low as 3V as a valid one level so that in almost all cases there is no problem driving HC with TTL.")
+Nonetheless, pull-ups are usually suggested.

+Additional data comes from Fairchild [AN-368][fc-an-368], "An Introduction to and Comparison of 74HCT TTL Compatible CMOS Logic" (March 1984):

+                 LS Output    NMOS Output    HC Inputs    HCT Input Output High 2.7V  400 μA  2.4V  400 μA  3.15V  1 μA  2.0V  1 μA High Input
+    Output Low  0.5V  8.0 mA  0.4V  2.0 mA  0.9V   1 μA  0.8V  1 μA Low Input

 Data sheets: [[MOS 6502]], [[RC65C02]], [[SN74LS138]], [[SN74HC138]],
 [[SN74HCT138]].